shitijseth/Code-Analyzer-using-ModelContextProtocol/README.md

-# Code-Analyzer-using-ModelConceptProtocol
+# Code-Analyzer-using-ModelContextProtocol
-Get suggestions for code improvement in a repo using Model Concept Protocol (MCP)
+Get suggestions for code improvement in a repo using Model Context Protocol (MCP)